1 Session Course Recording

 Meet Your Teachers

-SUZANNE STERLING is a dedicated musician, yogi, activist and social innovator who has been performing and teaching transformational workshops for over 20 years.
-Suzanne has been a featured artist/teacher at numerous festivals and conferences such as, Wanderlust, Omega Institute, Esalen Institute, Kripalu, Yoga Journal and many more.
+SUZANNE STERLING is a dedicated musician, yogi, activist, and social innovator who has been performing and teaching transformational workshops for over 20 years.
+Suzanne has been a featured artist/teacher at numerous festivals and conferences such as Wanderlust, Omega Institute, Esalen Institute, Kripalu, Yoga Journal, and many more.
 She is also part of the nationwide faculty for Yoga Works Teacher Trainings.
-Co-founder of OTM as and director of the Seva Challenge Humanitarian Tours, Suzanne has co-curated programs throughout the US, India, Cambodia, Haiti, Ecuador and Africa working with communities in need of aid.
+Co-founder of OTM and director of the Seva Challenge Humanitarian Tours, Suzanne has co-curated programs throughout the US, India, Cambodia, Haiti, Ecuador, and Africa working with communities in need of aid.